As an Amazon Associate we earn from qualifying purchases.

 - It has a rotisserie setting

-- 2 trays can cook twice as much food as the other toaster ovens on our list
+- 2 trays can cook twice as much food as the other toaster ovens on my list

 - Can cook a 20-pound turkey